hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

   </div>
 </div>

 I continued starting a lot of vegetables from seed, and also did a lot more annual flowers: cosmos, zinnias, snapdragons, sunflowers, and marigolds.
-I interspersed these annuals into new garden beds and other random areas, and loved the bursts of color they provided.
+I interspersed these annuals into new garden beds and other random areas and loved the bursts of color they provided.

 <div class="text-center inline-image-container">
   <img src="./seedlings.jpg" alt="Trays of seedlings" class="img-responsive img-center"></img>